ryanrestine/HackTheBox_WriteUps/linux_machines/shibboleth_notes.md

 cat: user.txt: Permission denied
 ```

-There appears to be only one user here and we can `su` using the same password discovered before:
+There appears to be only one user here in the home directory and we can `su` using the same password discovered before:

 ```text
 zabbix@shibboleth:/home$ ls